qiime2/docs/source/tutorials/fmt-cdiff-khanna.rst

 1. Once we have selected the most important features, samples cluster quite strongly by pre- and post-FMT (-1 and 7 days since FMT, respectively).
 A few samples cluster with the wrong group, perhaps mislabeled samples or an unsuccessful FMT?

-2. Several features are clearly associated with the pre-FMT samples.
+2. Several features are clearly associated with the pre-FMT samples (this cluster of features is more abundant in the pre-FMT samples and almost absent in post-FMT samples).
 These include several ASVs identified as `Enterobacteriaceae`, an unknown `Megasphaera` species, and `Lactobacillus zeae`.

-3. Most other features are clearly associated with post-FMT samples.
+3. Most other features are clearly associated with post-FMT samples (they are more abundant in the post-FMT samples and almost absent in pre-FMT samples).
 Looks like a lot of different ASVs identified as `Bacteroides`, `Roseburia`, and similar bacteria.

 Not surprisingly, many of the differentially abundant features identified by ANCOM were also assigned top importance scores by Random Forest feature selection.